Hidden Figures: Panasonics’s Invisible Television

 Despite reaching this stupendous pedestal, some things are still holding us back.

-Ms. Aditi Tiwari, an intern at Khurana and Khurana, Advocates and IP Attorneys.
-Views expressed in this article are solely of the intern and do not reflect the views of either of any of the employees or employers.
+Ms. Aditi Tiwari, an intern at Khurana and Khurana, Advocates, and IP Attorneys.
+Views expressed in this article are sole of the intern and do not reflect the views of either of any of the employees or employers.